Pilar (boat): Disposition

 The boat is on display in Cuba at Finca La Vigía, Havana.
-Hemingway left the boat to his captain Gregorio Fuentes.
+Hemingway left the boat to his captain, Gregorio Fuentes.
 Fuentes, one of the hired captains of the boat, is said to have been the basis for the character Santiago from The Old Man and the Sea and Eddy from Islands in the Stream.
-The Cuban government now owns the boat after being donated to the people of Cuba by Fuentes.
+The Cuban government now owns the boat after Fuentes donated it to the people of Cuba.
 The sister ship of Pilar is on display in the Bass Pro Shops store in Islamorada, Florida.
 Hemingway fished from the sister ship, which made him have Pilar commissioned.